lbralic/a3web/README.md

 Fake logo - Jessica

-# Pages of webpage (will assign specific parts once the template/design has been decided)
+# Pages of webpage

+### Once a template page has been created we will be splitting up the remaining pages evenly to spread out the workload.

 Home page